gidon429/Freestyle-project/Planning.md

 ## Information Requirements

 The application needs to know the user's location in order to narrow down search results and have enough samples to use its randomization on.
+A radius of 1 mile will be used to assume that the user will not want to spend too much time traveling.

 ### Information Inputs